PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 - Python, which we wrote our ingestion pipeline in, wasn’t going to work.
 Dependency management was too difficult.
 - Apps needed to scale while having access to some key JavaScript libraries.
 Using Node and Celery enabled us to integrate into our ingestion pipeline while providing the functionality we needed.
 - We needed to make sure the code apps were running was secure and sandboxed.
 VMs were the answer to this, and Node had support for VMs.
-- The default NodeVM wasn’t secure and couldn’t communicate with a host. `isolated-vm` was secured but needed proxying. `vm2` had the ability to proxy code, but was less secure. `vm2` and a review process for Cloud apps was the ultimate decision.
+- The default NodeVM wasn’t secure and couldn’t communicate with a host. `isolated-vm` was secure but needed proxying. `vm2` had the ability to proxy code, but was less secure. `vm2` and a review process for Cloud apps was the ultimate decision.

 These learnings led to our current app structure.